Canon 7D vs T5i

-The Canon EOS 7D and the Canon Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were revealed to the public, respectively, in September 2009 and March 2013.
+The Canon EOS 7D and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were officially introduced, respectively, in September 2009 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 17.9 megapixel.
+Both cameras offer a resolution of 17.9 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is notably smaller (19 percent) than the Canon 7D.
 Moreover, the T5i is markedly lighter (33 percent) than the 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the T5i does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.